 November 10 1986 - November 9, 1987

-I hesitate to begin this year's remembrance, for I am missing Laura so.
-The printer on the computer spontaneously started up today and printed one small heart, then quit.
+In 2004, I hesitated to begin this year's remembrance, for I was missing Laura so.
+It had only been two years since she died.
+As I was writing in 2004, the printer on the computer spontaneously started up today and printed one small heart, then quit.
 It did this one other time.
-Can it be that she is trying to get a message to me?
+Could it be that she was trying to get a message to me?
 She always said that if she could, she would.
 She allowed this much for possibility of continuity of her consciousness.

 And did I feel a faint shadow of her hovering near, remembering our days together?
 I like to think this is not my imagination.